akbinod/akbinod.Tuner/README.md

 ```

 Your (unchanged) invocation from '__main__' now shows `TunerUI` with a slider ranging from 0 to 42.
-It calls 'find_circles()' with a new value of 'radius' each time you move the slider.
-And *that*'s pretty much all you need to launch a tuning UI that provides:
+It calls 'find_circles()' with a new value for 'radius' each time you move the slider.
+And *that*'s pretty much all you need, to launch a tuning UX with:
 <ul>
 <li>grid searching through your args,</li>
 <li>tagging of args,</li>